 Who is buried in the Cheyney Graveyard?

-Squire Thomas Cheyney and many family members.
-When Squire Cheyney died, he was denied burial in a Quaker cemetery because of his participation in the American Revolutionary War.
+Cheyney family members and others.
 As far as we know, there are no school personnel or students buried there.

 Where can I acquire additional information on Cheyney University of PA?